EmilyBjoerk/photon-hue/README.md

 ## Specifying API key and MAC address

 The service will read the API key and MAC address of the bridge from the environment (because I lazy). `photon-hue-service` is a launcher script that sets the environment variables for you.
-If you launch the `photon-hue` binary without having set any of the environment variables it will connect to the first bridge that it can find and then then request a new API key from it and print it to standard output.
+If you launch the `photon-hue` binary without having set any of the environment variables it will connect to the first bridge that it can find and then request a new API key from it and print it to the standard output.
 The MAC address can be specified if you want to connect to a specific bridge, but is not needed if you only have one bridge on your LAN.

 Launching `photon-hue` with the parameters set on the command line: